A Universal Quantum Computer From Relativistic Motion: Quantum Fourier Transform

 \section{Quantum Fourier Transform}

 Here we will discuss the details on the implementation of the quantum Fourier transform, going into detail on how the parameters $\bm \theta$ mentioned at the explicit setup were obtained.

 The procedure begins by setting the hyperparameters from the end of the explicit setup section and then uniformly randomly initializing the parameters $\bm \theta = \{\theta_i, \vartheta_i, \varphi_i\}_i^N$, on the intervals $[0, 10\pi), [0, 2\pi), [0, 2\pi)$, for each layer in the relativistic VQC.
-64 normalized test states are also initialized with coefficients from a complex random (standard) normal distribution for use in the calculation of the fidelity.
-The task is then to minimize a loss function $\mathcal L(\bm \theta)$ that encodes the details of the quantum Fourier transform $\hat{U}_{\text{QFT}}$ and thereby obtain updates for the parameters that yield increasingly better approximations of $\hat{U}_{\text{QFT}}$ using our model $\hat{U}_{\bm \theta}$.
+The task is then to minimize a loss function $\mathcal L(\bm \theta)$ that encodes the details of the quantum Fourier transform $\hat{U}_{\text{QFT}}$ and thereby obtain updates for the parameters that yield increasingly better approximations of $\hat{U}_{\text{QFT}}$ (the Qiskit implementation) using our model $\hat{U}_{\bm \theta}$.
 Since our platform's architecture is already in the form of a VQC, we only need to specify the loss function and optimization algorithm to get started.